fritids/wp-birthday-users/readme.txt

 > #### Upgrade from 0.1.x to 0.1.4
 > If you upgrade to 0.1.4 please run the "rebuild birthdys"-script.
 This because of changes in storing files on the system.
+> When using 0.1.6 and you changes an options the rebuild will be done for you.
 > ### Caution: in version 0.1.3
-> !!!For some reason there is 2 breakspaces in the wp-birthday-users.php at the end.
+> For some reason there is 2 breakspaces in the wp-birthday-users.php at the end.
 Delete these to let the plugin work.
-(I try to fix it later)!!!
+(I try to fix it later)

 == Installation ==